 Only after completing a thorough review of all the data should anyone attempt to forecast the value of a franchise.

-- The draft results are discussed with the client.
+- Discuss draft results with the client

 SVC is the only valuation firm solely dedicated to the business of sports.
 Therefore, we have a significant amount of knowledge pertaining to transactions and how teams operate in different markets.

 Information is key.
 In professional sports, the true transaction price -- not what is reported in the press -- is what is used to start the comparative analysis of the application of market multiples.
 Few firms have this data and can only complete the analysis if the league provides them with data on transactions and a complete financial overview of those teams.
 In other words, those firms who have not been part of a transaction have no knowledge of (i) the true price paid, (ii) capital structure of the deal, (iii) purchase price adjustments, (iv) motive for the acquisition or (v) the financial and operational overview of the team that sold.
 Therefore, the only way for them to complete the analysis is to ask for private information on clubs from the leagues.